astronomer/docs/astro/ci-cd.md

 ### GitHub Actions (With Pre-Build Base Image)

-This workflow uses the docker/build-push-action@v2 action The process for consuming secrets during the build of images with dependancies in private repositories is described here: [Install Python Packages from a Private GitHub Repository](develop-project.md).
+The process for consuming secrets during the build of images with dependancies in private repositories is described here: [Install Python Packages from a Private GitHub Repository](develop-project.md).
 Special considerations have to be made for setting up GitHub Actions workflow to build and deploy these images.

-This workflow uses the [docker/build-push-action@v2](https://github.com/docker/build-push-action) action to pre-build the image that is then deployed with `astrocloud`.
+This setup assumes the following prerequisites:

+- You have completed the instructions to [Install Python Packages from a Private GitHub Repository](develop-project.md)
+- The Private Key file that was used to authenticate to GitHub is still available.

 1. Set the following as [GitHub secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository):

    - `ASTRONOMER_KEY_ID` = `<your-key-id>`
    - `ASTRONOMER_KEY_SECRET` = `<your-key-secret>`
    - `ASTRONOMER_DEPLOYMENT_ID` = `<your-astro-deployment-id>`
-   - `GITHUB_SSH_KEY` = `<your-github-ssh-key>`
+   - `GITHUB_SSH_KEY` = `<your-github-ssh-private-key>`

 2. In your project repository, create a new YAML file in `.github/workflows` that includes the following configuration: